Rel1cx/eslint-react/packages/eslint-plugin-naming-convention/src/rules/filename-extension.md

 ## Why is this good?

-Following naming conventions can make code base more consistent and easier to understand, navigate and work with.
+Following naming conventions can make codebase more consistent and easier to understand, navigate and work with.

 And it's not a good practice to use `.jsx`, `.tsx` file extensions for files that don't contain JSX syntax.